eugene-eeo/psync/README.md

 ## wat

-at its core psync is a tool for resolving hashlists. say you have a file, `image.png` which you split into blocks of 8192 bytes and hash them: (the checksums are shortened for brevity)
+at its core psync is a tool for resolving hashlists. say you have a file, `image.png` which you split into blocks and hash them: (the checksums are shortened for brevity)

 | hash       | contents            |
 |:----------:|---------------------|